menu icon

 How long do you blind bake a pastry?

-Blind bake pastry for 15 minutes.
+Blind the pastry for 15 minutes.
 The crust should have been pricked all over with little holes and then filled with weights to keep it from puffing up.
 If you return the pie shell to the oven for 5 more minutes after removing the weights, you can help to prevent it from becoming soggy.

 What temperature do you blind bake pastry at?